Besieged Gazans Share Shoes, Wear Same Clothes For Months

 "When I was pregnant, I dreamed of dressing my daughter in beautiful clothes.
 Today, I have nothing to put on her," says Yassin, one of thousands of Palestinians displaced from Gaza City.

-"I never thought that one day I wouldn't be able to dress my children," says the 38-year-old, now living in Al-Mawasi.
+"I never thought that one day I wouldn't be able to dress my children," says the 38-year-old, now living in Al-Mawasi, a coastal area designated as a humanitarian zone by Israeli forces.

 "But the few clothes I found before evacuating to the south were either the wrong size or not suitable for the season," she adds, as Gaza bakes in summertime temperatures of 30-plus degrees Celsius (86 Fahrenheit) every day.

-Finding clothing -- any clothing -- has become increasingly difficult for the 2.4 million people living in the territory.
+Finding clothing -- any clothing -- has become increasingly difficult for the 2.4 million people living in the territory besieged by Israel.

-Gaza once had a thriving textiles industry but since October 7 it has received just a trickle of goods.
+Gaza once had a thriving textiles industry but since the war began on October 7 with Palestinian militant group Hamas's unprecedented attack on Israel, it has received just a trickle of goods.

 Faten Juda also struggles to dress her 15-month-old son, Adam, who is squeezed into ill-fitting pyjamas, his bare arms and legs sticking out from the tight fabric.